sakshi-nagpal/Data-Analysis/README.md

   		$ npm install
   	```

-Your application should be running on port 9000, so in your browser just go to [http://localhost:9000](http://localhost:9000)
+Your application should be running on port 9000 or simply click [http://localhost:9000](http://localhost:9000).

 ## Note

-Please note that I have not used any of the optimisation techniques (i.e jshint, conatenation )for this commit and but can integrate if you want in the later commit.
+Please note that I have not used any of the optimisation techniques (i.e jshint, concatenation )for this commit and but can integrate if you want in the later commit.